 Chia is a new cryptocurrency that provides a radically different approach to distributed consensus in a novel blockchain designed for efficiency and scalability.
 It uses proof of space and time, and these parameters can be set according to bandwidth and storage, respectively, instead of computation as the primary consensus method.
 In addition, Chia’s file coin will use Proofs of Replication (PoRep), which incentivizes users to provide hard drive space for network security in exchange for rewards in Chia’s native currency, XCH.

-IOTA is a brand new and novel micro-transaction crypto-token optimized for the Internet-of-Things (IoT).
-The IOTA crypto token that is really suited for machines and for IoT in particular.
+IOTA is a brand new and novel micro-transaction crypto-token optimized for the Internet of Things (IoT).
+The IOTA crypto token is really suited for machines and IoT in particular.
 This is achieved by getting rid of transaction fees altogether, thereby that even the smallest nano payments can be made through IOTA.

 IOTA uses a new distributed ledger architecture, the Tangle, which is based on a DAG (Directed Acyclic Graph).
-As such, there are no blocks, no chain, and therefore no miners.
+As such, there are no blocks, no chains, and, therefore, no miners.
 Because of this radical new architecture, things in IOTA work quite differently compared to other crypto tokens and currencies.
 To participate in this system, one has to actively participate in the consensus and validation process by approving two past transactions.

 Coinsets Thematic Banner

 The world is changing.
 For the better, we hope!
 One of those changes that could be for the better is cryptocurrency mining being more energy-efficient than ever before.
 This should give us all a little bit more peace of mind as this new technology grows and matures in front of our eyes.
 The future of cryptocurrency is looking brighter and greener with the release of new energy-efficient cryptocurrencies!